-A1: No, the hardware is final.
-All additional features are introduced by means of firmware updates.
-Hardware upgrades might happen if any “physical” problems become known or some end-of-life parts have to be replaced.
+A1: Hardware upgrades might happen if any “physical” problems become known or some end-of-life parts have to be replaced.
 However the capabilites of the hardware will remain roughly the same.
 Some improvements in performance or capacity are probably inevitable since parts are becoming cheaper and more powerful all the time.

 Q2: Game XY doesn’t run properly.

 A2: Check the compatibility list for known issues.
 If the game is listed it is known not to run on the sd2snes.

 Q3: Mario Kart/Pilotwings/other DSP games just lock up immediately.

 A3: DSP games require the DSP ROMs to be present in the “sd2snes” folder on the SD Card.
 You can get them here.
 For sd2snes you need the *.bin files, NOT the *.rom files.